-- There is one site (1 MW) with an accepted connection offer, but no planning information. - Based on analysis of REPD, historically biomass projects take 4 years from submitting a planning application to become operational. - Historically, about 50% of biomass planning applications in the West Midlands licence area have received planning permission, with only 33% progressing to be operational. - As a result, this site has been modelled to connect under System Transformation and .
-Steady Progression only. - There is also a 1 MW site in the REPD awaiting construction.
-However, this has not been included in the modelling due to a lack of connection agreement.
+- There are five sites with an accepted connection agreement, totalling 36 MW. - Two of these sites have planning permission granted (one in 2011 and one in 2018). - Based on analysis of REPD, historically biomass projects take 3.4 years from gaining planning permission to become operational.
+As a result, these two projects connect between 2022 and 2025, depending on the scenario. - The remaining three sites have no planning information. - Historically, about 50% of biomass planning applications in the East Midlands licence area have received planning permission, with 40% progressing to be operational.
+Hence, these sites are only modelled to connect under System Transformation and Steady Progression.

-Medium and long term (April 2025 - March 2050)
+Medium term (April 2025 - March 2035)